MrGrimod/Apollo-Internet-controlled-rover/README.md

 ===================

 Apollo is an Rover equipped with an Raspberry and a LTE router.
-The Raspberry on the rover connects to an Server to get the informations he needs.
-The program for controlling the rover is connected to the server too.
+When the Rover is powered he connects to an program which has to be located on an external server.
+When the Rover is connected the program for controlling can be connected too.
+Now you can controll the rover.

-> <i class="icon-download"></i>[Photos](https://twitter.com/MrGrimod/status/822866628652236800).

 ----------